SteveBarnett/Remixing/_thinking/japan/intrepid-japan.md

     - The Michinoku Coastal Trail - (North end of) Honshū, from Soma to Hachinohe
     - Kumano Kodo - a series of undulating mountain trails connecting three major Shinto shrines
     - The Shikoku Pilgrimage - 88 temples

+## Nature

+- Spring
+    - Nothing in Japanese culture symbolises the transience of the material world like sakura (cherry blossoms).
+Arriving every spring ...
+    - hanami (flower-viewing)
+    - The Japan Meteorological Agency has honed the art of sakura forecasting
+- Autumn
+    - ... is the most visually energising time of the year.
+    - tsukimi (moon viewing) falls between September and October
+- Nanzenji - a Buddhist campus once hosting more than 70 temples
+- Utsukushii Mura - the Association of the Most Beautiful villages in Japan